Watersheds, rivers and streams

 A watershed in King County is the land area draining to a nearby river or lake, or directly into Puget Sound.

-King County rivers and watersheds by name
+King County rivers and watersheds

 - Vashon - Maury Island